elijahmanor/tag-release-x/README.md

 ## Future Updates

-* Remove the .shortlog temp file when complete
+[x] Remove the .shortlog temp file when complete
-* Don't ask about `develop` branch.
+[ ] Don't ask about `develop` branch.
 Programmatically determine if the repository has a `develop` branch or not.
-* Clean up the `shortlog` better by removing commits blocks that are empty (the committer has no commits after merges were removed).
+[x] Clean up the `shortlog` better by removing commits blocks that are empty (the committer has no commits after merges were removed).
-* Don't ask to publish to `npm`.
-Look at the `package.json` to determine.
+[ ] Don't ask to publish to `npm`.
+Look at the `package.json` private key to determine.
-* Publish tag as a release on GitHub.
+[ ] Publish tag as a release on GitHub.
 Get remote upstream URL in order to pass to API.